seemueller-io/bun-lib-starter/README.md

   test, and run your project.

 - **Package Setup:**
-  The `package.json` is preconfigured with build and publish scripts, allowing you to easily package and publish a new version.
+  The `package.json` is preconfigured with build, release, and publish scripts, allowing you to easily package and publish a new version.

 ## Making a Change